zeroasiccorp/umi/umi/formal/README.md

 * Every `cover` witness must be REACHED, or the environment is over-constrained.
 * A fault may falsify several related rules at once, and which label the solver reports can vary.
 Each `.sby` names the intended label per fault task.
+* Rule identifiers are stable names, not a contiguous sequence.
+A gap in the numbering means a candidate rule was considered and not adopted; every identifier that appears is defined by the checker that implements it.

 ## Proofs